 Z.S.
-Liang was born in China in 1953.
-He studied at the Central Academy of Fine Arts in Beijing and Guangzhou Academy of Fine Arts in Guangzhou.
-Liang furthered his art study in the United States in 1982, earning his MFA in painting at Boston University.
+Liang was born in China in 1953 and raised in a family of artists.
+He studied at the Central Academy of Fine Arts in Beijing, and later furthered his art studies in the United States.
+He earned his BFA in painting at Massachusetts College of Arts in 1986 and his MFA in painting at Boston University in 1989.

-While studying and painting the Wampanoag Indian culture of Massachusetts, Liang was inspired to begin focusing his painting primarily on Native American Indian cultures and their traditional ways of life.
-During the ensuing years of field research, he has made many connections and friends among native tribes from the East Coast to the West Coast.
+Liang received his first great inspiration in this country while studying and painting the Wampanoag Indian culture at the Outdoor Museum in Plymouth, Massachusetts.
+This newfound interest fired his imagination, and he began to focus his painting primarily on Native American cultures and their traditional way of life.
+During the ensuing years of field research, he has made many connections and friends among Native tribes from the East Coast to the Rocky Mountains.
 Liang’s obvious passion for the Indians as a people, coupled with his emphasis on historical accuracy, adds strength and truth to his portrayals.

-Among the many awards Liang has received are the 2011 Masters of the American West Purchase Award; the 2009 Masters of the American West David P. Usher Patrons’ Choice Award; and the 2005 President’s Award for Excellence from the Oil Painters of America.
-Liang’s works are in the permanent collections of the Autry National Center, West Point Museum, Harvard University and the American National Portrait Gallery.
+Among the many awards Liang has received are the 2018 Sam Houston Award for Painting at Night of the Artists; the 2011 Masters of the American West Purchase Award and the 2009 David P. Usher Patrons’ Choice Award at the Autry’s Masters of the American West; the 2005 President’s Award for Excellence, Oil Painters of America; and the Best of Show Award and People’s Choice Award from the American Society of Portrait Artists, 1998.